mor-sergei/linux-puppet/readme.md

+# Puppet production branch
-# This is a GIT repo for puppet
+- This is a GIT repo for puppet
-# For testing only!
+- For testing only!